 Executive Director

 Section 1.
 Appointment and Duties: The business office and affairs of the Association shall be managed by an Executive Director, who shall be appointed by the Board of Directors at a compensation to be fixed by the Board.
 The Executive Director shall also perform the Duties of Secretary and Treasurer.
-He shall make a fidelity bond with such surety and in such penalty as the Board of Directors shall order.
+The Executive Director shall provide a fidelity bond with such surety and in such penalty as the Board of Directors shall order.

 Section 2.
-Other Duties: His duties shall be designated by the Board of Directors and shall include the issuance of bulletins on the activities of newspapers and the publication of articles of benefit to the profession of journalism.
-He shall also be required to keep accurate records of the meetings have charge of all money coming into the Association and issue checks on these moneys.
-He shall keep all records pertaining to the office and make regular reports to the Board of Directors.
+Other Duties: The Executive Director shall be designated by the Board of Directors and shall include the issuance of bulletins on the activities of newspapers and the publication of articles of benefit to the profession of journalism.
+The Executive Director shall also be required to keep accurate records of the meetings have charge of all money coming into the Association and issue checks on these moneys.
+The Executive Director shall keep all records pertaining to the office and make regular reports to the Board of Directors.

 ARTICLE XII